v-vitale/Tensor-Networks/README.md

 # tdvp.jl contains all the necessary for doing a time-dependent variational principle algorithm
 - tdvp routines and contractions

-# tracj_utils.jl contains all the necessary for doing open dynamics with trajectories
+# traj_utils.jl contains all the necessary for doing open dynamics with trajectories
 - routines for handling the evolution together with the tdvp in tdvp.jl
 - routines for calculating observables on different trajectories in parallel